-- o Training Records - Records shall be kept in the office of the program director for all individuals that have received training in dealing with blood borne pathogens.
-Records will be kept for 3 years from the date of training. - The following information will be documented: - The dates of the training sessions - Description of the material presented. - Names and qualifications of people conducting the training. - Names and job titles of all people attending the training.
+- Student Training Records - Records shall be kept by the program director for all individuals that have received training in dealing with blood borne pathogens.
+Records will be kept for 3 years from the date of training and then shredded. - The following information will be documented: - The dates of the training sessions. - Description of the material presented. - Names and qualifications of people conducting the training. - Names and job titles of all people attending the training.